prometheus-net/prometheus-net/README.md

 pusher.Start();
 ```

+Note that the default behavior of the metric pusher is to append metrics.
+You can use `MetricPusherOptions.ReplaceOnPush` to make it replace existing metrics in the same group, removing any that are no longer pushed.

 # Publishing to Pushgateway with basic authentication

 You can use a custom HttpClient to supply credentials for the Pushgateway.